WebAhead7/Weather-App/README.md

 </p>

 ## How it works:
-1. Enter the name of the capital.
+1. Enter the name of the capital/City.
 2. Click search.
 3. The weather and info will appear in the screen about the capital that you selected .
+4. if you select a city the weather will appear without the extra info .

 ## Built With
 * HTML